-With structural attachment associations, you can quickly find which parts of domain networks are connected to the structure network.
+With structural attachment associations, you can quickly find which network features are connected to features from the structure network.

 The illustration above shows how an electric switch is structurally attached to a pole.

 About structural attachment associations

 A structural attachment association allows the modeling of supporting structures and attachments in a network.
 Often, a utility needs to report what structural features, such as poles, are associated with a subnetwork, or it may need to locate a manhole where a critical piece of equipment can be reached.
 Structures are not part of the network for purposes of tracing the resource, but there is a need to quickly identify and list structures that have network features attached to them.
 Structural attachments logically associate structure features with other features in a utility network.
 These associations allow you to model the relationship between structures that support equipment and associated assets that are attached.
 For example, a pole can serve as the structure, with a transformer as the attachment.

 - A structure can have many attachments (for example, a pole with a transformer, ground, riser, and arrester attached to it).